PhantomInsights/summarizer/README.md

 It was fully developed in `Python` and it is inspired by similar projects seen on `Reddit` news subreddits that use the term frequency–inverse document frequency (`tf–idf`).

-The 2 most important files are:
+The 3 most important files are:

+* `scraper.py` : A Python script that performs web scraping on a given HTML source, it extracts the article title, date and body.

 * `summary.py` : A Python script that applies a custom algorithm to a string of text and extracts the top ranked sentences and words.

-* `bot.py` : A Reddit bot that connects to a subreddit and gets the latest posts, then it web scrapes them, extracts the text and passes it to the first script.
+* `bot.py` : A Reddit bot that checks a subreddit for its latest submissions.
+It manages a list of already processed submissions to avoid duplicates.

+## Requirements

 This project uses the following Python libraries

-* `NLTK` : Used to tokenize the article into sentences.
+* `spaCy` : Used to tokenize the article into sentences and words.
 * `PRAW` : Makes the use of the Reddit API very easy.
 * `Requests` : To perform HTTP `get` requests to the articles urls.
 * `BeautifulSoup` : Used for extracting the article text.